aymeric-degroote/prevision-quantum/README.rst

 It is built over `pennylane <https://pennylane.ai/>`_, developped by `Xanadu <https://www.xanadu.ai/>`_.

 For further information on the usage of the library, refer to the `documentation <https://prevision-quantum-nn.readthedocs.io/en/latest/index.html#>`_.

+Personal notes: Unfortunately, I suspect Prevision.io to have run out of business, as their website yields an error 404...
+This fork corresponds to the branch I developed during my internship there.
+We didn't have time to do a pull request.